Menu

 11. Botanical Gardens

 Delft is a city brimming with charming parks and gardens, offering peaceful spots for relaxation and enjoyment.
-One of the standout attractions is the Botanical Garden, a serene oasis where visitors can explore an impressive variety of plants, including specimens from tropical regions, alongside centuries-old trees.
+One of the standout attractions is the Botanical Garden.
+In this serene oasis, visitors can explore an impressive variety of plants, including specimens from tropical regions and centuries-old trees.
 This lush garden provides a quiet escape from the city’s hustle and bustle.
 Located next to Delft Technical University, the botanical garden is a perfect place to immerse yourself in nature, whether you’re admiring the diverse plant life or simply enjoying the tranquil surroundings.
 It’s a must-visit for nature lovers and those seeking a moment of calm in the heart of Delft.

 12. Cycling in Delft, Netherlands

-There is a lot of biking happening in the Netherlands.
+There is extensive biking in the Netherlands.
 For all practical purposes, it is the most common form of transportation.
 It is a popular activity among tourists and allows you to see more of the city faster.
 Please become familiar with the local rules of the road, and DO NOT DO what the above picture shows.

 Shopping and Eating in Delft